yash244466666/To-Do-List/README.md

 HOW TO USE:
 This is an example of how you may give instructions on setting up your project locally.

-Modify this file to match your project and remove sections that don't apply.
+Could you modify this file to match your project and remove sections that don't apply?

 REQUIRED SECTIONS:
 - Table of Contents